 The study and practice of ministry to persons from adolescence through young adulthood.
+Prerequisite: A religion core course

 RLGN 3560 Transformational Leadership.
 (3)

 The study of the leadership styles and skills necessary for leadership of an institution.
 Topics may include institutional dynamics, leading institutional change, working with volunteers, avoiding burnout, and racial and gender issues in leadership.